srikanth-narayanan/Traffic-Sign-Classifier/README.md

 ![Intro][image0]

 This project builds a Traffic sign recognition classifier to identify German traffic sign.
-In this project a [LeNet-5](http://yann.lecun.com/exdb/lenet/)  architecture proposed by Yann LeCun.
+In this project a [LeNet-5](http://yann.lecun.com/exdb/lenet/)  architecture proposed by Yann LeCun was used as foundation.
 This architecture is a conventional neural network that was designed to recognize the handwritten visual patterns from the image with minimal preprocessing.

 ![LeNet][image1]